eugf/raspberry_pi_setup_guide/README.md

 ##### 4. Raspberry Pi

 You're finally ready to setup the Raspberry Pi!
-*** If you have multiple Raspberry Pi's and have no idea about the IP addresses on your network, then hold off on Step 4 and read Step 5's multiple Raspberry Pi section***
 - Take the microSD card out of the microSD card adapter, and slot it into the Raspberry Pi
 - Connect the power plug to the slot that is labelled "PWR IN"
 - You should see a green light in the bottom right corner (close to the "PWR IN" plug) if power is on and the OS boots correctly